mohitjoshi155/embetacloud/README.md

 - Zip and download torrents
 - Zip and upload torrents to Drive
 - Auto-Upload to GDrive on completion
+- Session managment with MongoDB
 - Multiple Cloud Storage support, currently :
     - Google Drive
     - Mega